 Likely voters in the United States are becoming more comfortable with policies that would enact large changes to the existing political and economic order in response to the twin crises of a pandemic and an economic downturn.
-We find strong support for pandemic relief, mask mandates, minimum wage increases, and a Green New Deal.
-Support for these proposal concentrated among likely voters that self-identify as Democrats.
+We find strong support for pandemic relief, mask mandates, minimum wage increases and a Green New Deal.
+Support for these proposed policies concentrated among likely voters that self-identify as Democrats.
 Crucially, despite some serious Republican opposition to these proposals, support remains high.
 Many of these policies are associated with the left and Progressive wings of the Democratic Party, and denounced on the right as too radical.

 Likely voters also do not believe that radical activists have a lot of influence over their representatives in Congress.
 Only 15 percent estimate “radical activists” have a “a lot” of influence over their representatives.
 This figure is basically flat across self-identified partisanship at 13 percent for Republicans and 17 percent for Democrats.

 It’s not clear that likely voters code “radical activists” as left per se, since we see very similar responses from Republicans with Republican representatives, and Democrats with Democratic representatives, and vice versa.
 Democrats are more concerned about the influence of white supremacists, particularly those who are currently represented by Republicans.
 It seems that much like disapproval of Congress, fears over the influence of radicals is mostly a national issue that voters do not connect to their specific representative.